edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 For a list of all commands, take a look at [Conda general commands](https://docs.conda.io/projects/conda/en/latest/commands.html).

 It is a good idea to give your environment a meaningful name in order to help yourself remember the purpose of the environment.
-While naming things can be difficult, `$PROJECT_NAME-env` is a good convention to follow.
+While naming things can be difficult, `$PROJECT-NAME-env` is a good convention to follow.
 Sometimes also the specific version of a package why you had to create a new environment is a good name

 The command above will create a new Conda environment called "python3-env" and install the most recent version of Python.
 If you wish, you can specify a particular version of packages for `conda` to install when creating the environment.